DERT-2040/ArduinoProjects/README.md

  10) Click on the sideways arrow next to the checkmark to upload code to the car.

-GitHub can be a pain to use and we will be updating the documentation here soon to make it better as well as creating a google drive link to download and better instructions shortly.
+GitHub can be a pain to use and we will be updating the documentation here soon to make it better as well as creating a google drive link to download code and better instructions shortly.